DuongBanh2022/Smart-Study-Timer-/README.md

 Requirements:
 * macOS
 * Xcode 15 or newer
-* iOS Simulator or physical iPhone
+* macOS

+Run the code in Xcode.

 ## How to Use
 * Starting a Session